 Easy to recycle

-81.9% recycling rate was achieved in 2016, according to the European Recovered Paper Council (ERPC).
+81.4% recycling rate was achieved in 2015, according to the European paper Recycling Council (EPRC).
 This exceeds the 60% target set in the Packaging and Packaging Waste Directive, which was reached back in 1997, according to European Commission data.

 Used corrugated packaging has been recycled effectively for decades, supporting the well-established market for recycled paper as a secondary raw material.

 88% recycled content of new corrugated packaging reduces the need for new fibre, protecting natural resources.

 Easy-to-fold when no longer needed, retailers and consumers can collect and give used corrugated packaging for recycling with ease.

 Tightly folded, corrugated packaging takes up much less storage space than reusable packaging – at the store before recyclers collect it and on recyclers’ trucks during transportation.